 - The person responsible for registering the birth of the child is also responsible for assuring that a proper specimen is collected and submitted

-- Your doctor’s office or some hospitals or their laboratories will collect the specimen on the kit at 10 to 14 days of age and send it to the Oregon Public Health Laboratory.
+- Your doctor’s office or some hospitals or their laboratories will collect the specimen on the kit at 10 to 15 days of age and send it to the Washington State Public Health Laboratory

 Parents have the right to refuse the screening tests for their newborn infant due to religious objections.
-Please discuss this decision with your healthcare provider.
+Discuss this decision with your healthcare provider.
 If you decide to decline the screening, you will be asked to sign an informed dissent document that releases your healthcare provider from liability.